-This section details the QA visit process undertaken for both IRRs and RRQs.
+This section details the QA visit process undertaken for both Initial Recognition Reviews (IRRs) and Renewal of Recognised Qualifications (RRQ's).
 The initial section covers the process for the recognition application, and the following sections cover both IRRs and RRQs, as the process for both visits is the same.